 Strategic Community Plan

-The Strategic Community Plan 2020-2030 is the overarching plan to guide the City over the next 10 years.
-The Plan is broad with a long-term focus and strong emphasis on the community’s aspirations, priorities and vision for the future.
+The Strategic Community Plan 2020-2030 (SCP) is the overarching plan to guide the City over the next 10 years.
+The SCP is broad with a long-term focus and strong emphasis on the community’s aspirations, priorities and vision for the future.

-In consideration of the feedback received from Vision 2027, the community’s priorities and aspirations have been grouped into four broad categories to form the new strategic directions:
+The SCP 2020-2030 builds on the 2017-2027 and 2013-2023 SCP.
+In consideration of the feedback received from the community and stakeholders, the priorities and aspirations have been grouped into four broad categories to form the strategic directions, they are: